jahokas/Peer-reviews/README.md

 **Requirements for preferable locations**

-Based on practical experiences of the management in the nordic coffee shop chains, the new francise should be located in a community accessible to at least 36,000 people in order to be profitable.
+Based on practical experiences of the management in the nordic coffee shop chain, the new francise should be esablished in a community accessible to at least 36,000 people in order to be profitable.
 The city should have minimum yearly population growth rate 0.8%.
 The cities with universities and diplomats are the most preferable.

 ***How to Choose the Best Restaurant Location for Your Business**